w3c/wai-quick-start/source/designing.html.erb.md

 ---
 title: Designing for Web Accessibility
-subtitle: Tips for user interface and visual design
+subtitle: Tips for Getting Started
 status: editors-draft
 layout: guide
+heading: option1
 ---

-These tips cover the basics of accessible web design.
-This is not an exhaustive list of requirements for web accessibility, but cover important points and provide links to help you find out more.
+These introductory tips cover the basics of accessible user interface and visual design.

 {:.toc .no_toc}
 ## On this page